fossunited/fossunited/README.md

 Want to contribute to the platform ?
 Checkout the [contribution guidelines](/docs/CONTRIBUTING.md).

+### Security Policy

+Please checkout [Security Policy](/docs/SECURITY.md) for information about reporting a Security Bug or Vulnerability.

 ## License

 The repository has been released under [AGPL-3.0](https://github.com/fossunited/fossunited/blob/develop/LICENSE).